Percolation and disorder-resistance in cellular automata: Subcritical percolation

-As an aside, we mention that the assertion of Theorem~\ref{no-percolation} for diagonal paths also holds when $\lambda$ is replaced by the {\it Xor\/} CA $\mu$, with a much simpler proof, since the set of all space-time points that the origin is connected to by diagonal paths is a rectangle.
+As an aside, we mention that the assertion of Theorem~\ref{no-percolation} for diagonal paths also holds when $\lambda$ is replaced by the \textit{Xor} CA $\mu$, with a much simpler proof, since the set of all space--time points that the origin is connected to by diagonal paths is a rectangle.